 Temple began with a vision.

 After returning home from a lengthy stay in Indonesia, Temple founder and barista Sean Kohmescher opened the first Temple Coffee house in 2005 with a dream of creating a community gathering place much like the temples he visited during his travels.
 His vision was simple: good vibes, great service, and exceptionally well-prepared coffee.
-Ten years, five coffee houses, and a roasterie later, it is still this vision that Temple perpetually strives to fulfill.
+Over a decade later, five coffee houses, and a roasterie, it is still this vision that Temple perpetually strives to fulfill.

 A coffee’s story always begins at origin.
 So that’s where we start.

 The environment in which a coffee grows and the care taken to harvest, process, and ship a coffee cannot be separated from the quality that ultimately ends up in your cup.
 That’s why at the heart of Temple is our “Farm to Cup” sustainable coffee sourcing program.
-Our green coffee buyer and Director of Coffee Eton Tsuno travels to origin six to eight months a year to meet coffee producers and build sustainable, direct relationships with farms, oversee farming practices and growing conditions, and to give feedback on how a coffee might be improved.
+Our green coffee buyer and Director of Coffee travels to origin several times a year to meet coffee producers and build sustainable and direct relationships with farms, to oversee farming practices and growing conditions, and to give feedback on how a coffee might be improved.
 All payment is set transparently, and always exceeds Fair Trade prices.